 At Squishy & Flowy Matter Lab, we focus on the interfacial mechanics of soft, highly deformable materials.
 Naturally, our research endeavors often take us to the intersection of capillarity, elasticity, and hydrodynamics.
 Of particular interest is the mechanics of soft, polymeric solids, and their interaction with liquids in the context of wetting, pumping, adhesion, and instability.
 These interactions between deformation and flow can be tuned to realize new-age materials and designer structures with remarkable properties.

 We constantly look for motivated candidates to join the group.
-At present, there is an open postdoc position.
 Interested candidates can reach us at apande05@syr.edu

 News